Distributed Graph Neural Network Training: A Survey: GNN Execution Model

-\subsubsection{{Synchronous execution model}}
+\subsubsection{Synchronous execution model}

-In synchronous execution model (Figure~\ref{fig:sync}), the computation of each operator begins after the communication is synchronized.
-Taking the SAGA-NN model as an example, the four operators along with their backward counterparts form an execution pipeline for the graph data, follows the order of SC-AE-GA-AV-$\triangledown$AV-$\triangledown$GA-$\triangledown$AE-$\triangledown$SC. {Among these eight stages, two of them involves the communication of states of boundary vertices, that is, GA and $\triangledown$GA.
+In synchronous execution model (Figure~\ref{fig:sync}), the computation of each operator begins after the communication is synchronized. \blue{ Almost all distributed SpMM executions follow a synchronous model.
+Therefore, to achieve a better understanding of the difference between synchronous and asynchronous execution models while also adhering to the page limit, we introduce the following from the graph view only with the SAGA-NN model as an example. } In SAGA-NN model, four operators and their backward counterparts form an execution pipeline for the graph data, following the order of SC-AE-GA-AV-$\triangledown$AV-$\triangledown$GA-$\triangledown$AE-$\triangledown$SC. {Among these eight stages, two of them involve the communication of states of boundary vertices, that is, GA and $\triangledown$GA.
 In GA, neighbor vertices features should be aggregated to the target vertices, thus the features of boundary vertices should be transferred.
 In $\triangledown$GA, the gradients of the boundary vertices should be sent back to their belonging workers.
 Therefore, GA and $\triangledown$GA are two synchronization points in synchronous execution model.
 On these points, the execution flow has to be blocked until all communication finishes. } Systems like {NeuGraph~\cite{neugraph_atc_2019}}, CAGNET~\cite{partition_sc_2020}, FlexGraph~\cite{flexgraph_eurosys_2021}, DistGNN~\cite{distgnn_sc_2021} apply this execution model.
-To reduce the communication cost and improve the training efficiency, several communication protocols are proposed and we review them in Section~\ref{sec:sync_comm_protocol}.
+To reduce the communication cost and improve the training efficiency, several communication protocols are proposed and we review them in Section~\ref{sec:sync_comm_protocol}. \blue{We point out that these two synchronization points exist irrespective of the view of execution model.
+From a matrix view, GA corresponds to the $AH$ SpMM operation, and $\triangledown$GA corresponds to the $AG$ SpMM operation, where $G$ represents the gradient matrix in backward propagation.}